mrky/incode-project-6/README.md

 ## Coding conventions

 Use 'single' quotes in JavaScript files.
-Use all lowercase inside HTML and CSS.
+Use all lowercase and "double" quotes inside HTML and CSS files.
 Use kebab-case to name HTML attributes.
+For example, if an name="confirm-password" instead of name='confirmPassword'